We are proud to announce... The Terlingua Star Park!

 ✨ Welcome to the Cosmos

 Find your 170° zero-gravity recliner.
 On your tray table: personal Nikon binoculars and a red light for the night.
+On your chair is a Mexican blanket.
+Please don't throw it in the dirt.
 Then, the laser-guided constellation tour begins.

 🪐 The Guided Experience